ABS-CBN Soundstage

 The ABS-CBN Soundstage at the Horizon IT Park, San Jose del Monte, Bulacan, is the main production facility of ABS-CBN.
-It is owned by ABS-CBN Corporation, operated and managed by ABS-CBN Studios, Inc.
+It is owned by ABS-CBN Corporation, and operated and managed by ABS-CBN Studios, Inc.

 Although the original plan is to have a total of 10 soundstages with 2 stages each, only 1 soundstage with 2 stages have been completed as of 2018.
 No announcements have been made as of 2021 regarding the construction of the other soundstages.